cross-codes/B-Tree-DB/.github/README.md

 external dependencies.

-The app is features a REPL, a query parser and a B-Tree implementation based off of Cormen, T. H., Leiserson,
+The app is features a REPL, a query parser and a B-Tree implementation based off of Introduction to Algorithms (4th ed).
-C. E., Rivest, R. L., & Stein, C. (2022).
-Introduction to Algorithms (4th ed.).
-MIT Press

 </div>